salesforce/apollo/README.md

 Note that adding these generated source directories to the compile path is automatically taken care of in the Maven *pom.xml* in the "build-helper" plugin.

 ## IDE Integration
 Because of the code generation requirements (really, I can't do jack about them, so complaining is silly), this can cause interesting issues with your IDE if you import Apollo.
 I work with Eclipse, and things are relatively good with the current releases.
-However, are sometimes synchronization issues in Eclipse Maven integration that may require an additional generate-sources pass, and I have no idea about IntellJ or Visual Code, so you're on your own there.
+However, there are sometimes synchronization issues in Eclipse Maven integration that may require an additional generate-sources pass.
+Apollo is a multi-module project and be sure you're leaving time for the asynchronous build process to complete.

+I have no idea about IntellJ or Visual Code, so you're on your own there.

 What I _strongly_ recommend is first building from the command line with -DskipTests - i.e "mvn clean install -DskipTests".
 This will ensure all dependencies are downloaded and all the code generation is complete.
 Further, if you haven't updated from this repo in a while, don't try to be clever.
 Delete all the modules from this project from your ide, build/test from the command line and _then_ reimport things.
 Don't ask for trouble, I always say.